 - Limited signature support

-- Using multiple accounts require a monthly subscription
+- Using multiple accounts requires a monthly subscription

 - Powerful keyboard controls